 In 2019, the College added 40 camera views to the Greiner Campus.
 With the addition of the Greiner Campus and increased enrollment, the College increased weekly security hours from 512 per week to 632 per week.

 In 2020, camera locations were changed to focus on residence hall expansions and high focus areas.

-In 2021, The new Transportation Center was completed.
-Pull stations for fire safety were added, as well 15 surveillance cameras to address security concerns.
+In 2021, The new Transportation center was completed.
+15 surveillance cameras to address security concerns.